 1. Ditch the Standard Job Posting

-With ClearCompany’s Recruiting Solution you are able to easily post and manage your available positions to top job boards at a discounted rate.
+With ClearCompany’s Recruiting Solution, you are able to easily post and manage your available positions on top job boards at a discounted rate.
 Click here to learn more!

-Instead of posting the standard “job title - description - salary” job ad, write a brief description of the company and then add a personal note to the applicants.
-Use words that reflect your values and will stand out from the crowd: “We’re looking for driven, power-seeking, stop-at-nothing individuals who can contribute to the company’s success.”
+To increase candidate flow, instead of posting the standard “job title - description - salary” job ad, write a brief description of the company and then add a personal note to the applicants.
+Use words that reflect your values and stand out from the crowd: “We’re looking for driven, power-seeking, stop-at-nothing individuals who can contribute to the company’s success.”

 Remember that the right person can learn new skills for a specific role, but the wrong person can’t be forced into company values or culture.
-At ClearCompany, we believe that every role has a mission and we promote the mission or goals rather than basic responsibilities.
-Making sure that every candidate buys into what we are trying to build from day one ensures that we are only hiring people who are passionate about the work they will do here.
+At ClearCompany, we believe that every role has a mission, and we promote the mission or goals rather than basic responsibilities.
+Ensuring every candidate buys into what we are trying to build from day one ensures that we are only hiring people passionate about the work they will do here.

-Another approach we’ve seen work quite well is to utilize non-traditional media, like employer videos or podcasts for example.
+Another approach we’ve seen work quite well in increasing applicant flow is utilizing non-traditional media, for example, employer videos or podcasts.
 Consider a quick Facebook Live session walking around your office or post an impromptu interview with a hiring manager.
 Speaking of social media, are you posting visual job ads on Facebook, Instagram, or LinkedIn?
-Taking little snapshots of employees chatting, working at their stations, and collaborating together will give potential candidates an inside look into your company, with a simple photo taken on a phone.
+Taking little snapshots of employees chatting, working at their stations, and collaborating together will give potential candidates an inside look into your company with a simple photo taken on a phone.
 Apps like wordswag allow you to quickly add text and icons to the photo if you need to create a more polished or branded look.Are your employees buying into your employer brand?
 Download this whitepaper to get them on board!

 2. Host a Hiring Event